College of Nursing Courses

 NURS 6960 Directed Readings in Nursing Science: 1-6 hrs.

-Prerequisites: None Intensive directed readings in a specific area of interest.
-May be repeated with variable topics and content; maximum credit nine hours.
+Prerequisites: None.
+May be repeated with variable topics and content; multiple enrollment allowed in same term, maximum credit 9 hours.
+Intensive directed readings in a specific area of interest.
 Individually tailored for each student with extensive directed readings in a specific area of the student's interest and /or background.

 Course Component